gbass2/UNCC-Miscellaneous/C++/Computer Organization Project/README.md

 This project was a semester long team Project in Computer Organization.
-The goal with this project was to desgn and implement a basic RISC-V processor at a bit level and write a report detailing the design process.
+The goal with this project was to desgn and implement a basic arm processor at a bit level and write a report detailing the design process.

 The following was implemented in the project: